-7. Ibid., 16.
+7. Ibid., 162.

-8. Ibid., 152-88.
-Rossie devotes major portions of several chapters to Schuyler's fallures as a military commander as well as his phenomenal success at political intrigue. at political intrigue.

-9. Ibid.
-21, 48-55, 94-99.
+8. Ibid., 152-68.
+Rossie devotes major portions of several chapters to Schuyler's failures as a military commander as well as his phenomenal success Schuyler's failures as a military commander as well as his phenomenal success Scrulyer's rationes as a military commander as well as his prenomenal success at political intrigue.
+9. Ibid., 21, 48-55, 94-99.

-10. Richard H. Kohn, "American Generals of the Revolution: Subordination and Restraint." in Don Higginbotham, ed., Reconsiderations on the Revolutionary War: Selected Essays (Westport, CT: Greenwood Press, 1978), 117; James Thomas Flexner, Washington, The Indispensable Man (Boston: Little Brown, 1974), 85 11.
-For an excellent discussion of the importance of French naval forces to le winning of the American Revolution, see Tuchman.
-12 Dull, 110-11.
-See Tuchman and Nickerson for a reference of sources dis cussing the strategic aspects of the war.
-13. Rossie, 203.
+10. Richard H. Kohn, "American Generals of the Revolution: Subordination and Restraint," in Don Higginbotham, ed., Reconsiderations on the Revolutionary War: Selected Essays (Westport, CT: Greenwood Press, 1978), 117; James Thomas Flexner, Washington, The Indispensable Man (Boston: Little Brown, 1974), 85 For an excellent discussion of the importance of French naval forces to ne winning of the American Revolution, see Tuchman.
+Dull, 110-11.
+See Tuchman and Nickerson for a reference of sources discussing the strategic aspects of the war 13.
+Rossie, 203.

-14. The debate born of coalition warfare over how to fight the war resonates down to the present in the debates over the appropriate emphasis between the Regular Army and the Guard and Reserve, as well as the heating up discussions over AirLand Operations versus LIC.
-15. Alexander Deconde, "The French Alliance in Historical Speculation," in Ronald Hoffman and Peter J. Albert, eds., Diplomacy and Revolution: The Franco-American Alliance of 1778 (Charlottesville, VA: The University Press of Virginia, 1001).
-7 of Virginia, 1981), 7.
+14. The debate born of coalition warfare over how to fight the war resonates down to the present in the debates over the appropriate emphasis between the down to the present in the debates over the appropriate emphasis between the Regular Amy and the Guard and Reserve, as well as the heating up discus-sions over AirLand Operations versus LIC.
+15. Alexander Deconde, "The French Alliance in Historical Speculation," in Ronald Hoffman and Peter J. Albert, eds., Diplomacy and Revolution: The France-American Alliance of 1778 (Charlottesville, VA: The University Press - of Virginia, 1981), 7.

-16. There is serious scholarly disagreement over the details of the Conway Cabal.
-Flexer gives the conspiracy complete credibility, while Rossie in Chapter 13 and Bernhard Knollenberg, Washington and the Revolution: A Reappraisal (New York: The MacMillan Company, 1941) in Chapter 7, believe it was a product of Washington's subordinates' imaginations, hypersensized to criticism of Washington's eadership following the retreat from New York and Gates' victory at Saratoga and therefore anxious to defend his military conduct.
-17. Rossie, 188.
-18. Kohn, 107.

-19. Rossie, 81-86.
-20. Flexner, 86-89 21.
+16. There is serious scholarly disagreement over the details of the Conway.
+Cabal.
+Flexer gives the conspiracy complete credibility, while Rossie in Chapter 13 and Bernhard Knollenberg, Washington and the Revolution: A Reappraisal (New York: The MacMillan Company, 1941) in Chapter 7, believe it was a product of Washington's subordinates' imaginations, hypersensitized to criticism of Washington's leadership following the retreat from New York and Gates' victory at Saratoga and therefore anxious to defend his military conduct. - 17.
+Rossie, 188 18.
+Kohn, 107. - 19.
+Rossie, 81-86.
+20. Flexner, 86-89 - 21.
 Kohn, 122.
 22. Ibid., 117.
 23. Ibid., 119.